In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: RELATED WORKS

 The challenge of in-hand manipulation is amplified for articulated tools, whose internal dynamics are complex to simulate.
 Simple cases, such as power tools with a single trigger finger, allow grasp and articulation to be decoupled.
 Still, tools like scissors or laparoscopic instruments involve coupled motions that create complex contact interactions.
 Recent work on tweezer manipulation~\cite{xu2025hierarchicalreinforcementlearningarticulated} has shown progress, but remains limited to a single tool and relies on privilege-informed controllers, reducing generalizability and bypassing the challenge of online skill discovery.
 In contrast, our approach introduces a post-transfer adaptation mechanism that learns robust, generalizable policies directly from real-world interaction.

 Because of the complexities of in-hand manipulation of articulated tools and the limited observations available from in-hand cameras, the importance of tactile feedback \cite{jawale2024tactile} quickly becomes important.
-Yet, far fewer recent works explore non-vision-based tactile skin simulation that captures both normal and shear forces in a realistic manner.
+However, far fewer recent works explore non-vision-based tactile skin simulation that realistically captures both normal and shear forces.
 Some simulate simplified skin deformation \cite{9123915, 9158822} and sensor response handling, cross-talk, and noise, but remain intractable for training reinforcement learning policies.
 Others use binary or coarse tactile sensors (e.g., force-sensitive resistors), and other simulators do not represent shear dynamics under contact \cite{yuan2024robotsynesthesiainhandmanipulation, yin2023rotatingseeinginhanddexterity}.
 In contrast, our work employs whole-hand tactile sensing, providing quantized continuous force readings, which are structured into a tactile image and embedded before cross-attention conditioning of the BC policy.